Zrealshadow/ComFuzzSeeds/README.md

 execute `llm_extract.py`, which utilize the large language model to extract the SQL snippets from raw text.

+before such operation, you need to create a `key.txt` in workspace and write your Large Language Model Service key in it.

 **Step 5: syntax check**